SWH03403/COS10026/README.md

-# COS10026 (Web Technology Project)
+# PHP Server Template

-To view content for the Lab Exercise for week X, please go to branch labXX/main (e.g. lab01/main).
+NOTE: This branch is outdated, for the latest version, check the `lab11/main` branch.